10 Days in Côte Vermeille and the Pyrenees Itinerary

 7th Day: Andorra la Vella and Llivia

-About 1223 meters above sea level, Llivia is away from Spain, separated by a 2 km corridor, and is an enclave in France and has one of the oldest pharmacies in Europe.
-It connects to Puigcerdá, the nearest Spanish town by the N-154.
+Located at an elevation of approximately 1223 meters above sea level, Llivia holds a unique position, separated from Spain by a 2 km corridor, existing as an enclave within France.
+Notably, it has one of Europe’s oldest pharmacies.
+The town is linked to Puigcerdá, the nearest Spanish counterpart, via the N-154.

 Mountain view of Andorra la Vella; the Pyrenees itinerary